David Suchet: Family and genealogy

 In 1972, Suchet first met his wife, Sheila Ferris, at the Belgrade Theatre, Coventry, where they were both working; he says that he fell in love with her as soon as he saw her, and that it took a while to persuade her to go out for a meal with him.
-They were married on 30 June 1976; the couple have a son, Robert (b.
-1981), formerly a captain in the Royal Marines, and a daughter, Katherine (b.
-1983), a physiotherapist.
+They were married on 30 June 1976; the couple have a son and daughter.

 Suchet is the brother of John Suchet, a former national news presenter for Five News, and former ITN newscaster, and presenter of the evening concert on Classic FM (2020).
-He is the uncle of broadcaster Richard Suchet, who is the son of Suchet's younger brother, Peter.
-Suchet's nephew is the RT broadcaster Rory Suchet.

 Suchet's maternal grandfather, James Jarché, was a famous Fleet Street photographer notable for the first pictures of Edward VIII and Wallis Simpson and also for his pictures of Louis Blériot (1909) and the Siege of Sidney Street.
 Suchet first became interested in photography when his grandfather gave him a Leica M3 camera as a present.
 The Jarché family was originally named Jarchy, and were Russian Jews.

 Suchet's great-great-great-grandfather, George Jezzard, was a master mariner.
 He was captain of the brig Hannah, which sank nine miles off the coast of Suffolk during a violent storm on 28 May 1860, in which more than 100 vessels sank and at least 40 people died.
 Jezzard and six others of his crew were saved by local rescuers just before their ship sank.